bogdan-lefter09/oracle-routing-to-partitioned-table/README.md

 ## Considerations
 ⚠️ Tested in isolation only - further validation with your application stack is recommended (for example, ORM integration).
 ⚠️ Query execution plans will change.
-⚠️ Indices strategy may need revision (consider local indexes on the partitioned table)
+⚠️ Indices strategy may need revision (consider local indexes on the partitioned table).
 ⚠️ Test with your actual workload — some queries may benefit, others may regress.